Tax season among members of the military is much like tax season among civilians: stressful.

 If you are a commissioned officer, your pay in a combat zone is excluded from taxes, but the amount is limited to the highest rate of enlisted pay for a month.

-As of February 2016, the designated combat zones were Arabian Peninsula areas, the Kosovo area, and Afghanistan.
+As of October 2018, the designated combat zones were Arabian Peninsula area, the Sinai Peninsula, the Kosovo area, and Afghanistan area.
 Combat zones are designated by Executive Order and can change depending on activity.
-The countries qualified as direct support for combat zones include Turkey, Egypt, Saudi Arabia, Jordan, Kuwait, Qatar, Pakistan, Israel, the Philippines, United Arab Emirates, and Somalia.
+The countries and places qualified as direct support for combat zones include Jordon, Kyrgyzstan, the Philippines, Djibouti, Yemen, Somalia, Syria, The Federal Republic of Yugoslavia, Albania, Kosovo, Kuwait, Saudi Arabia, Oman Bahrain, Qatar and the United Arab Emirates.

-The same is true for members of the Navy on board ships in parts of the Mediterranean, Adriatic, Red, and Ionian Seas as well as the Persian Gulf, Gulf of Oman, and Gulf of Aden.
+The same is true for members of the Navy on board ships in parts of the Mediterranean, Adriatic, Red, and Ionian Seas as well as the Persian Gulf, Gulf of Oman, part of the Arabian Sea and Gulf of Aden.

 Filing Taxes for Military

-The federal government would like taxes paid by everyone — including members of the armed forces — by April 15, but service members have certain privileges that allow them to extend that deadline without penalties.
+The federal government would like taxes paid by everyone — including members of the armed forces — by Tax Day in mid-April, but service members have certain privileges that allow them to extend that deadline without penalties.

-For example, members of the military serving overseas during tax filing season are automatically granted a two-month extension to pay their taxes, without incurring penalties or interest.
+For example, members of the military stationed overseas during tax filing season are automatically granted a two-month extension to pay their taxes, without incurring penalties or interest.

 Service members who have recently served in a combat zone have an additional 180 days after they return home — plus the equivalent amount of time served in the combat zone — before filing.
 An extension of up to five years is also granted for any time spent hospitalized due to injuries sustained in a combat zone.